 <?xml version="1.0" encoding="utf-8"?>

 You might wonder why you need to test wireframes and not just the final product.
 Think of it as reviewing a 3D model or blueprint of a house before you begin building.
-You want to make sure that you don't have hallways leading to nowhere or forgot to include a bathroom.
+You want to make sure that you don't have hallways leading to nowhere or forget to include a bathroom.

 Testing final designs on an already functioning product means that you can only discover bad UX at the last stages of product development.
 At this point, revising and rebuilding may cost a fortune.
-You'll need to repeat some parts of the design process: generate new ideas, evaluate risks and constraints, collaborate with designers and developers, etc.
+You'll need to repeat some parts of the design process: generate new ideas, evaluate risks and constraints, collaborate with designers and developers, etc. That's why teams should start testing wireframes at the very early stages.
+Functionality is harder to test with static drafts, but you can certainly inspect key functions and user flows.

 Exercise #1